Hannalysis/100DaysOfCode/README.md

 I finished up by installing the Flask framework, and using Python to set up and run my first local web server, using the appropriate command line for Windows Powershell (only now realising that is what VS Code terminal is integrated with):

-    $env:FLASK_APP = "thefilename.py" and then, flask run.
+    $env:FLASK_APP = "thefilename.py"
+and then into a separate line; flask run.

 ------------